Chris Partlow: Season 4

 Chris carries out murders as Stanfield orders them.
 Working alongside Partlow's protege, the young female soldier "Snoop", Chris disposes of bodies by opening up vacant buildings, covering the corpses in quicklime and plastic sheeting, and then using a nail gun to nail the buildings shut.

-When Stanfield dealer Fruit is killed, Chris advises restraint, suggesting they kill the perpetrator instead of all the members of the independent drug crew he works with.
+Chris suggests caution after Stanfield drug dealer Fruit is slain, recommending they execute the offender rather than all the members of the independent narcotics team he works with.
 Marlo agrees with Chris's approach and gives him the go-ahead to kill Fruit's murderer, Lex.
 Chris arranges for Lex to be ambushed by paying Little Kevin to tell Lex his girlfriend wants to meet him at night in a secluded spot.
 Kevin pays an unwitting Randy Wagstaff to pass on the message.
 Once the trap is sprung, Lex is killed by Chris and Snoop.

 Chris is also responsible for the murder of a security guard who "talked back" to Marlo.
 Rumors on the street tie Chris to several other murders, including victims known as Pookie and Byron.

 Chris continues to be Marlo's key adviser.
 He tries to dissuade Marlo from playing at a high-stakes card game where he is losing a considerable amount of money.
 When the game is robbed by Omar Little, Marlo asks Chris for his advice on how best to deal with Omar.
 Chris suggests a more subtle approach than simply placing a bounty on Omar.
 They plan to stage a robbery of their associate Old Face Andre and blame the robbery on Omar, having Andre identify him.
 Chris carries out the robbery himself, and kills a delivery woman in Andre's store and beats Andre to lend credence to their scenario.

 Marlo entrusts Chris with cultivating new prospect Michael Lee.
 Michael is a middle school child who Marlo believes would make a good soldier.

 Chris is responsible for intimidating Lex's crew chief Bodie Broadus into giving up his corner, since Marlo has seen that Bodie has turned it into a profitable location.
 Chris forces Bodie to accept Marlo's package, which is inferior to the high quality heroin Bodie had been purchasing from Proposition Joe Stewart.